Thomas Edison: Electric light

-In 1878, Edison began working on a system of electrical illumination that he could deploy in a large scale commercial utility, something he hoped could compete with gas and oil-based lighting.
-Key to his system would be developing a durable low resistance incandescent lamp, essential for a wide scale indoor lighting system.
-There had been many incandescent lamps devised by inventors prior to Edison, but these early bulbs all had flaws such as an extremely short life and requiring a high electric current to operate which made them difficult to apply on a large scale commercially.
-Edison first tried using a filament made of cardboard, carbonized with compressed lampblack.
-This burnt out too quickly to provide lasting light.
-He then experimented with different grasses and canes such as hemp, and palmetto, before settling on bamboo as the best filament.
+In 1878, Edison began working on a system of electrical illumination that he could deploy in a large-scale commercial utility, something he hoped could compete with gas and oil-based lighting.
+Many incandescent lamps had been devised by inventors prior to Edison, but these early bulbs all had flaws that made them difficult to use on a large scale commercially.
+Such flaws included an extremely short life and the requirement of high electric current for operation.
+Edison first tried using a filament made of cardboard, carbonized with compressed lampblack, but this burnt out too quickly to provide lasting light.
+He then experimented with different grasses and canes such as hemp and palmetto before settling on bamboo as the best filament.

 He addressed lighting as a system.
-Solving it took experimental research; market research, with Grosvenor Lowrey that included forging connections with powerful investors, viewing a mechanical electric generator, and planning power distribution; and grand public statements to promote his work.
-Edison formed the Edison Electric Light Company in New York City with several financiers, including J. P. Morgan, Spencer Trask, and the members of the Vanderbilt family.
+Edison undertook experimental research involving viewing a mechanical electric generator, planning power distribution, and grand public statements to promote his work.
+He formed the Edison Electric Light Company in New York City with J.P.
+Morgan & Co., members of the Vanderbilt family, and other wealthy and connected investors he met through Grosvenor Lowrey.